rweckert/shLight/README.md

 - Use the 'F1' key for documentation from any main window. <br/>

 ### Typical Usage:
 When opening shLight select either the option for "Convert" to convert a source file to a HTML syntax highlighted document or "Multiple" for multiple files to be converted at once.
 In either option, you will be directed to a window asking for input of the file(s) of source to be converted.
 Options include "Source", "Language", "Output Folder", and "Syntax Style" as well as "Line Numbers".
-Over 170 source languages are supported and over 40 different document styles are supported.
+Over 170 source languages and over 40 different document styles are supported.
 After making selections click on the appropriate convert button to then view results ready for publishing.

 ### Detailed Options and Usage:
 When opening the shLight script the main menu will appear with the following options: <br/>